code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/sendy/dc-prize.md

 ### <%= @header['subject'] %>

-The Hour of Code just got a lot more historic.
-As [the Hour of Code nears](http://hourofcode.com) in the next few weeks, Code.org will select one lucky classroom to attend a very special, very exciting Hour of Code event in the nation’s capital — so special that all the details are under wraps!
+The Hour of Code just got a lot more *historic*.
+As [the Hour of Code nears](http://hourofcode.com) in the next few weeks, one lucky classroom will be selected to attend a very special, very exciting Hour of Code event in the nation’s capital — so special that the details are under wraps!

 [![image](/images/fit-400/hoc-dc.png)](http://codeorg.tumblr.com/post/102312733238/dc)

-Code.org will choose one classroom from participants across the United States.
-The winning students (and chaperones) will enjoy an all-expenses-covered trip to Washington, D.C.
-Students will participate in a full day of top-secret activities on Monday, December 8, to kick off Computer Science Education Week, when millions of students worldwide will try computer science for the first time.
+The winning students (and chaperones) will get an all-expenses-covered trip to Washington, D.C. to participate in a full day of mystery activities on Monday, December 8, to kick off Computer Science Education Week, when millions worldwide will try computer science for the first time.

 ### How to participate
-If you want your class to be the lucky one to experience this trip, make sure your classroom or school is registered for the  Hour of Code at [http://hourofcode.com](http://hourofcode.com/).
+If you want your class to experience this trip, make sure your classroom or school is registered for the  Hour of Code at [http://hourofcode.com](http://hourofcode.com/).

 ### Already signed up?
-Spread the word.
+Spread the word!

 <br/>
 Hadi Partovi,<br/>